 • Strong diversity and market insights

-• Pipeline analytics tied to sourcing outcomes
+• Pipeline analytics tied to sourcing results

 Cons